 Anti-androgens work by preventing the male hormones (androgens) from attaching to the outside of prostate cancer cells.
 PC cells can grow and spread when androgens are present, so these medications block that process.

-immunotherapy icon
+Immunotherapy icon

 IMMUNOTHERAPY